anuragsirish/foundry-evals-jb/README.md

-# Evaluation Guide for Azure AI Agent Quality Assessment
+# Azure AI Foundry - Agent Evaluation Pipeline

-This repository implements a comprehensive evaluation framework for Azure AI agents using multiple evaluation categories.
-This guide explains each evaluator and how they're used in our foundry evaluation pipeline.
+🚀 **A comprehensive evaluation framework for Azure AI agents using multiple evaluation categories.**

+This repository provides a complete evaluation pipeline with **10 specialized evaluators** across 4 categories, designed for thorough assessment of AI agent quality, safety, and performance.

 ## 📋 Overview